404-error-constant/Local-hive-stats-site/README.md

 const username = "ChessExpert07";
 Change "ChessExpert07" to your own Hive Minecraft username.

+Something i missed: in the index.html I hardcoded my ing as a title (lol), this is purly visual( Your real stats still show) and if you want to change it you can change the line "<h1>Stats for ChessExpert07</h1>" to <h1>Stats for Insert_usename_here</h1>

 4. 🚀 Start the Local Server
 From the terminal in your project folder, run: